BUYING & SELLING PROPERTY

 Land Registry: The government agency responsible for registering property ownership.

-Why Choose Cunningtons in Brighton?
+Why choose Cunningtons in Brighton?

 Led by Jason Bradshaw, our residential property team is dedicated to providing expert legal advice and exceptional service.
 Here are some reasons why you should choose us: